648trindade/adaptive/README.md

 );
 ```

-Parallelizing a find minimal value and index algorithm
+Parallelizing a find minimal value and index algorithm (using a custom reductor -- C++ lambda function)
 ```c++
 std::vector<double> vec(256, 0.0);